kaljuvee/earnings-calls/USER_GUIDE.md

 The Earnings Call Analyzer provides a comprehensive toolkit for analyzing earnings calls with AI-powered insights.
 By combining transcript analysis, financial data correlation, and predictive signals, it helps identify potential market opportunities and risks.

 **Key Takeaways:**
-- Download transcripts from FMP API
+- Download transcripts from API Ninjas
 - Run AI-powered analysis with structured output
 - Correlate with financial data from Yahoo Finance
 - Track results and compare over time